MichaelAllen/Rock-Code-Snippets/Rock/Reporting/staff-offboarding-report.md

 ---
 tags:
     - language/sql
+    - language/lava
     - type/reporting
 date created: 2022-07-29 10:25:44
-date modified: 2022-07-29 10:44:05
+date modified: 2022-07-29 13:45:05
 ---

 # Staff Off-Boarding Report

 This is a fairly complicated report that attempts to show everything that you would need to change when someone transitions off of your staff team.
+It also, when possible, provides links to the edit pages of the various things that need to be changed.

 It looks in the following places: